prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 -----------

 The Iceberg connector supports querying and manipulating Iceberg tables and schemas (databases).
-Here are some examples of the SQL operations supported by Presto :
+Here are some examples of the SQL operations supported by Presto:

 CREATE SCHEMA
 ^^^^^^^^^^^^^^

-Create a new Iceberg schema named ``web`` that will store tables in an S3 bucket named ``my-bucket``::
+Create a new Iceberg schema named ``web`` that stores tables in an S3 bucket named ``my-bucket``::

     CREATE SCHEMA iceberg.web